dbca-wa/wastd/docs/business_analysts.rst

     :target: https://www.lucidchart.com/publicSegments/view/d7ff2850-5ffc-4ccf-838e-d217ee39eca4/image.png
     :alt: Mobile data collection

-See :doc:`data_collectors/data-capture-tracks` for the current implementation of digital data capture of tracks and nests, which is curretly in production use by the core Turtle team, and in beta testing at Cable Beach and the Karratha office.
+See :ref:`data-capture-tracks` for the current implementation of digital data capture of tracks and nests, which is curretly in production use by the core Turtle team, and in beta testing at Cable Beach and the Karratha office.